 What is Asperger’s Disorder?

 It is a disorder or a syndrome that affects a child’s ability to socialize and communicate.
-As such, the child may develop restrictive and repetitive behavior, including attachment to a particular item.
+As such, the patient may develop restrictive and repetitive behavior, including attachment to a particular item.
 The disorder is part of the larger group of neurodevelopment conditions known as autistic spectrum disorders.

 Studies show 30-80% of patients that have autism also exhibit ADHD symptoms.
 However, patients that have both sets of symptoms are less likely to respond to regular ADHD treatment.
 These findings have prompted scientists to make a more detailed look into the two conditions.